 Genocide became an everyday phenomenon—the Nuremburg Laws forced Jews to identify themselves with a badge, and criminalized sexual intimacy between Jews and gentiles.
 Laws were passed across Europe and the Mediterranean that excluded Jews from certain professions and the right to attend school.
 Citizenship was revoked and many people were forced from their homes into overcrowded wards.
 Inspired by the medieval ghetto, the Nazis went further—killing Jews by restricting food and medicine, packing thousands into spaces fit for far fewer, and, eventually, forbidding Jews to leave at all.
 Working in collaboration with governments across Europe, Nazi officials enacted a “Final Solution” to the “Jewish Question” in early 1942.
 Jews were forcibly gathered and shipped to local concentration camps and to death camps in Poland and the USSR.
 Six million Jews died in the Holocaust.

-*Moses Mendelssohn, “19.
-Judaism and civil law,” Jerusalem: Religious Power and Judaism, 1783
+Notes: Moses Mendelssohn, “19.
+Judaism and civil law,” Jerusalem: Religious Power and Judaism, 1783.

 Pierre Birnbaum and Ira Katznelson, eds., Paths of Emancipation: Jews, States, and Citizenship (Princeton: Princeton University Press, 1995).

 Patrick Desbois, The Holocaust by Bullets: A Priest’s Journey to Uncover the Truth Behind the Murder of 1.5 Million Jews (Palgrave Macmillan, 2009)

 Shmuel Feiner, The Jewish Enlightenment, translated by Chaya Naor (Philadelphia: University of Pennsylvania Press, 2004).